Skip to main content

 Toast

-• Avoid greeting users with Toasts when they open an app or page.
-Instead, you can use inline messages to inform users about what has happened.
-For example, when warning users about a system maintenance scheduled for a specific date.
+• Avoid greeting users with toasts when they open an app or page.
+Instead, use inline messages to inform users about what has happened.
+For example, when warning users about scheduled system maintenance on a specific date.

 Inline messages

 • Use inline messages to communicate contextual information prominently.
-For example, at the beginning of a form, to warn the user about an impactful change that could happen.
+For example, at the beginning of a form, to warn the user about an impactful change.

 Content guidelines